rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher.md

 Look Ma, I have a friend
 ------------------------

-At this point is user is authenticated and his presence channel is working.
+At this point the user is authenticated and his presence channel is working.
 It's time to show/hide friends and to open a chat box when we click on their nickname.

     {% highlight coffeescript%}